Coalition complaints expose their contemptible hypocrisy

 Get trains proper

-With unacceptable practice delays, cancellations of companies and lowered companies (significantly on the South Coast/Illawarra line), why would my kids and different staff wish to bodily return to work within the metropolis (with a 90-minute one-way commute on a very good day) after they can do business from home and preserve higher productiveness? (“Train mayhem: lengthy delays hit commuters”, March 15).
-Public transport have to be corrected first.
+With unacceptable practice delays, cancellations of providers and decreased providers (notably on the South Coast/Illawarra line), why would my kids and different staff wish to bodily return to work within the metropolis (with a 90-minute one-way commute on an excellent day) after they can do business from home and preserve higher productiveness? (“Train mayhem: lengthy delays hit commuters”, March 15).
+Public transport should be corrected first.
 Janice Creenaune, Austinmer

 Short-term short-cut

-We don’t want a reduce in petrol excise taxes (Letters, March 15).
+We don’t want a lower in petrol excise taxes (Letters, March 15).
 We want politicians with a imaginative and prescient to reform our tax system and strengthen our economic system.
 Michael Blissenden, Dural

 Lessons to be taught

-School principals will not be alone in management in a occupation through which managing expectations of a number of stakeholders is advanced and at occasions tough (“School principals facing record stress levels, burnout”, March 15).
+School principals usually are not alone in management in a career during which managing expectations of a number of stakeholders is complicated and at instances troublesome (“School principals facing record stress levels, burnout”, March 15).
 As analysis reveals, practices for the nationwide instructing workforce should be rethought.
-Quality skilled studying on communication abilities, battle decision and social media administration are three key areas of want for these in current management roles and early profession academics coming into the workforce.
+Quality skilled studying on communication abilities, battle decision and social media administration are three key areas of want for these in current management roles and early profession lecturers coming into the workforce.
 Rod Leonarder, Roseville

 The participant’s mate